Homeboy Sandman: Career

 Homeboy Sandman's tenth studio album, There in Spirit, was released on February 25, 2022.
-That same year, he released the mixtape I Can't Sell These for free on Bandcamp, due in part to an inability to clear the various samples used in the music.
-Music critic Robert Christgau soon hailed it as "the finest album of one of hip-hop's most prolific careers", giving it an "A" grade.

-Homeboy Sandman revitalized his acclaimed Anjelitu EP, by releasing the Anjelitu Deluxe which included two new tracks as well as Aesop Rock's instrumentals from the project.
-In 2022, Rhymesayers released all three of Homeboy Sandman and Aesop Rock's Lice albums on digital streaming platforms.
-Homeboy Sandman's Deca-produced eleventh studio album “Still Champion” was released on November 11, 2022, following the pair's 19-stop co-headlining tour.
-“Still Champion” reached #24 on the iTunes Hip-Hop charts and Riff Magazine included the project in their top 20 Hip-Hop albums of 2022.
+In the same year, he released the mixtape I Can't Sell These for free on Bandcamp, due in part to an inability to clear various samples he used.
+Music critic Robert Christgau hailed it as "the finest album of one of hip-hop's most prolific careers", giving it an "A".
+Homeboy Sandman revitalized his acclaimed Anjelitu EP, by releasing the Anjelitu Deluxe with two new tracks as well as Aesop Rock's instrumentals from the project.
+Homeboy Sandman's eleventh studio album, “Still Champion” produced by Deca, came out on November 11, 2022, after the two went on a 19-stop co-headlining tour.
+“Still Champion” reached No. 24 on the iTunes hip-hop charts and Riff magazine included it in their top 20 Hip-Hop albums of 2022.

-Homeboy Sandman collaborated with Oakland-based nonprofit organization Oakstop Alliance on the album “Royalty Summit,” released on December 23, 2022.
+Homeboy Sandman collaborated with a nonprofit organization, Oakstop Alliance of Oakland, California, on the album “Royalty Summit,” released on December 23, 2022.
 Royalty Summit is the debut release from Oakstop Alliance’s Oakland Resident music initiative.
-Homeboy Sandman was planning the west coast run for his There In Spirit Tour when longtime friend and Oakstop Alliance Executive Director Damon Johnson pitched him with the concept.
-The 12-track album was recorded over 3 days in Oakland as a residency collaboration between Homeboy Sandman, and over 20 Oakland musical artists and professionals.
-On Christmas Day in 2022, Homeboy Sandman announced the debut full-length release for his label Dirty Looks, titled “12 Days of Christmas & Dia De Los Reyes.”
-Homeboy Sandman rolled out one song from the project each day until the full album’s release on January 6, 2023.
+Homeboy Sandman was planning the west coast run for his There In Spirit Tour when longtime friend and Oakstop Alliance executive director Damon Johnson pitched him the concept.
+The 12-track album was recorded over 3 days in Oakland as a residency collaboration between Homeboy Sandman, and over 20 Oakland musical artists.
+On Christmas Day in 2022, he announced the debut full-length release for his label Dirty Looks, titled “12 Days of Christmas & Dia De Los Reyes.”
+He rolled out a song from the project each day until the full album’s release on January 6, 2023.

-In August 2023, Homeboy Sandman connected with New York beatmaker Mono En Stereo–whom the emcee collaborated with on past albums Kool Herc: Fertile Crescent and Dusty–for his studio album “Rich” released via Dirty Looks.
-The album garnered critical attention from Pitchfork, Vibe Magazine, HipHopDX, and more.
-Homeboy Sandman later released "I Can't Sell These Either" in November 2023, continuing the "I Can't Sell These" mixtape series started in 2022.
-At the 2024 Summer Olympics in Paris, Homeboy Sandman's song "The Carpenter" was used during the Women's Breaking Finals in the Japan vs. Netherlands battle.
-Homeboy Sandman released his studio album Rich II in 2024.
-Later that year, he followed up with a mixtape Nor Can These Be Sold At Least By Me accompanied by a surprise EP Turns Out I Can Sell A Few Of These After All.

-Homeboy Sandman released Rich 2.5 in January 2025, a deluxe album that combined Rich and Rich II along with four remixes.
-Following that, he released collaborative EP's Dancing Tree with Illingsworth, Corn Hole Legend with yeyts., and Manners with Brand the Builder.
+In August 2023, Homeboy Sandman connected with beatmaker Mono En Stereo–whom he had collaborated with on past albums Kool Herc: Fertile Crescent and Dusty–for his studio album “Rich” released via Dirty Looks.
+The album was lauded by Pitchfork, Vibe magazine, HipHopDX, and more.
+Homeboy Sandman later released "I Can't Sell These Either" in November 2023, continuing the "I Can't Sell These" mixtape series he began in 2022.
+At the 2024 Summer Olympics in Paris, Homeboy Sandman's song "The Carpenter" was used during the women's breaking finals in the Japan vs. Netherlands battle.
+He released his studio album Rich II in 2024.
+Later in 2024, he released a mixtape Nor Can These Be Sold At Least By Me accompanied by a surprise EP Turns Out I Can Sell A Few Of These After All.
+He released Rich 2.5 in January 2025, a deluxe album which combined Rich and Rich II with four remixes.
+Next, he released three collaborative EPs Dancing Tree with Illingsworth, Corn Hole Legend with yeyts., and Manners with Brand the Builder.